 Figure 9-1 illustrates the GSP's implementation schedule.
 Included in the chart are activities necessary for ongoing GSP monitoring and updates, as well as tentative schedules for projects and MAs.
 Additional details about the activities included in the schedule are provided in these activities' respective sections of this GSP.
-Adaptive management would only be implemented if triggering events are reached, as described in Chapter 8, and are shown as ongoing in the schedule.

-Figure 9-1: Implementation Estimated Schedule1
+Figure 9-1: Implementation Estimated Schedule